Create 3D models of the moon and the solar planets!

 Astronomy is an awesome science.
-Backyard astronomy & astrophotography are very fascinating subjects as well.
+Backyard astronomy & astrophotography are very fascinating, too.
 Personally I can spend hours gazing the beauty of the Cosmos through my telescope.

 Don't you have a telescope?
-Don't worry: In this tutorial I'll show you how to use Photoshop CC or CS6 Extended to create some amazing photos and animations of the Moon and the planets.
+Don't worry: In this tutorial I'll show you how to use Photoshop CC or CS6 Extended to create some amazing photos and animations of moons and planets.
 And you won't have to stay out in the cold to create these.

 I would like to thank Steve Albers (NOAA affiliate) for granting us the permission to use these maps.